 Matthew's debut novel, A Voice Beyond Reason, draws on his nearly lifelong relationship with Spain and his interest in spirituality.
 A Voice Beyond Reason is the story of how a young Spaniard’s awakening to his intuition gets him out of his head, so he can follow his heart.
 One reviewer "was reminded of Coelho's Alchemist...", while another remarked that it was "Beautifully written, full of important truths."
 A Voice Beyond Reason was a number one bestseller in four Amazon.ca categories.

 Legendary travel editor and writer Don George (BBC, National Geographic, Lonely Planet) chose Matthew for an invitation-only workshop with Outside magazine founder and writer (Pass the Butterworms) Tim Cahill.
 Former San Francisco Chronicle book reviewer and author (Dead Love) Linda Watanabe-McFerrin invited Matthew to workshop his upcoming humorous travel story collection, as a result of which it is near completion.

 Matthew was the featured speaker at Left Coast Writers' 2018 New Year’s Literary Salon, has read at San Francisco’s Weekday Wanderlust, and has been interviewed on the Vinyl Thought and Lilycat on Stuff radio programs.
-He is a two-time contributor to the Ethical Traveler podcast, and he has produced two of his own podcasts, based on his books: Short Stories of Misadventures in Morocco and Pablo’s Intuition.
+He is a two-time contributor to the Ethical Traveler podcast, and he has produced three of his own podcasts, based on his books.